jatupan1989/boomjum1989/How-does-HTTP-Switchboard-compares-to-Ghostery-or-Disconnect-concerning-privacy?.md

 The results below are my findings, and they are published in the spirit of informed consent.

+### Notes

+Blocking everything is not necessarily a good thing to everybody, as this might break web sites.
+Some users, less concerned with privacy, prefer to block minimally, others will prefer to pick themselves only what is necessary for a web page to just display properly.
+It's about choice.

+Keep in mind that *HTTP Switchboard*  is somewhat different than the two other extensions, which ones are based on a blacklist which is curated by their respective author. *HTTP Switchboard* blacklists come from [various third-parties](/gorhill/httpswitchboard/wiki/Credits), are extensive, and aside that, you can still block whatever you want ultimately.

 ### Methodology

 - [Ghostery](https://chrome.google.com/webstore/detail/ghostery/mlomiejdfkolichcflejclcbmpeaniij) ("increasing the transparency of your browsing experience and giving you tools to control your privacy online")